HDFGroup/hdf5/doc/file-locking.md

     If we are not using file locking, no further file locking operations will take place.

+2. We also check for ignoring file locks when they are disabled on the file system.

+    - The environment variable setting for this is checked at VFD initialization time for all library VFDs.
+    - We check the value in the fapl in the `open` callback.
+The default value for this property was set at configure time when the library was built.

-2. When we open a file, we lock it based on the file access flags:
+3. When we open a file, we lock it based on the file access flags:

     - If the `H5F_ACC_RDWR` flag is set, use an exclusive lock
     - Otherwise use a shared lock